tjsavitsky/polymatroid/README.txt

     $ python3 kpolyext.py -c 2 n4.2pm.txt n5.2pm.txt
     $ python3 kpolyext.py -c 2 n5.2pm.txt n6.2pm.txt
     $ python3 kpolyext.py -c 2 n6.2pm.txt n7.2pm.txt

+GNU Parallel can be used to speed up the process.
+For example, the last command can be parallelized as follows:
+    $ cat n6.2pm.txt | parallel --pipe --progress -N1 \
+        'python3 kpolyext.py -c 2' > n7.2pm.txt

 Polymatroids are represented as space-separated lists of flats and their ranks.
 Flats are given as bitmasks in hexadecimal without